STFleming/EmSys_GPIO_and_Abstraction_Costs/README.md

 The actual value is 958.33ns which is a little bit lower than our estimate, but it's in the right ball park.

-From these experiments we can see that to generate square waves from our TinyPico with the Arduino functions the highest frequency we can generate is 3 MHz.
-We have also seen that as we increase the number of waves that we are generating means a linear reduction in the maximum frequency that we can generate.
+From these experiments, we can see that to generate square waves from our TinyPico with the Arduino functions the highest frequency we can achieve is 3 MHz.
+As we increase the number of waves we generate, we observe a linear reduction in the maximum frequency.

 What is stopping us from generating faster square waves?

 ## The Cost of Abstraction

 The Arduino library aims to structure itself in such a way that code can be portable across devices.
-For example, the ``digitalWrite()`` function is called the same way, whether you are compiling to an ESP32, an AVR chip, or something else.
-This abstraction is powerful, it allows for a programmer to learn one set of function calls, and be able to target many devices.
-Without this abstraction, learning, or writing code for many differrent devices can be tedious, challenging, and error prone, as the underlying hardware of different devices can have many different quirks.
-Take a simple operation like setting a pin high; for some devices, you may just have to write to a single memory mapped address.
-However, for others you might have to manipulate complicated switching networks to route your signals to the pins.
-The Arduino abstraction hides all these details and provides a simple ``digitalWrite()`` frontend for whatever hardware you are targetting.
+For example, the digitalWrite() function is called the same way, whether you are compiling to an ESP32, an AVR chip, or something else.
+This abstraction is powerful; it allows for a programmer to learn one set of function calls and target many devices.
+Without this abstraction, learning, or writing code for many different devices can be tedious, challenging, and error-prone as other devices' underlying hardware can have many different quirks.
+Take a simple operation like setting a pin high; you may have to write to a single memory-mapped address for some devices.
+However, with other devices, you might have to manipulate complicated switching networks to route your signals to the pins.
+The Arduino abstraction hides all these details and provides a simple digitalWrite() frontend for whatever hardware you are targetting.
 Great.
 However, this increase in portability and ease of use comes at a price in terms of performance.

 ![](imgs/arduino_abstraction_layer.svg)

-To quantify the cost of this abstraction for the ``digitalWrite()`` function call we need to look into how GPIO pins are toggled on the ESP32 device.
+To quantify this abstraction's cost for the ``digitalWrite()`` function call we need to look into how to set and clear GPIO pins on the ESP32 device.

-Looking at the Technical Reference Manual (TRM) for the ESP32 we can find a set of registers that are used to interact with the GPIO of the device.
+Looking at the Technical Reference Manual (TRM) for the ESP32, we can find a set of registers that allow for interaction with the device's GPIO pins.

 ![](imgs/GPIO_sample_of_registers.png)